 - Limited capacity in dining rooms, lounges, and other onboard venues

-- “Best policies” guidelines for social distancing, sanitation, and use of face masks on board and during excursions
+- Guidelines for hand sanitizing and use of face masks on board and during excursions

 - Tour buses thoroughly cleaned and disinfected between each trip